Ismet Popovac: Muslim People's Military Organization

 In late September or early October 1942, Popovac met with Chetnik leaders Dobroslav Jevđević and Petar Baćović.
 The three agreed to form a Muslim Chetnik militia.
 In October, Popovac enlisted Italian aid in fighting the Partisans.
 Popovac's Muslim Chetniks were soon "legalized" by the Italians and listed as part of their Anti-Communist Volunteer Militia (Milizia Volontaria Anti Comunista; MVAC).
 Popovac and Pašić became the political leaders of the Muslim Chetniks, whose militia was formally called the Muslim People's Military Organization (Muslimanska nacionalna vojna organizacija; MNVO).
 Musakadić was appointed the military leader of all the Muslim Chetniks.
 Another Muslim, Mustafa Mulalić, became the vice-chairman of the Chetnik's Central National Committee.
 The creation of the MNVO complied with the Chetniks' strategy of turning the Croats and Muslims of eastern Herzegovina against one another.
-According to Marko Attila Hoare, a historian specializing in the Balkans, the MNVO was part of a greater Muslim autonomist movement.
+According to the historian Marko Attila Hoare, the MNVO was part of a greater Muslim autonomist movement.
 In September 1942, an assembly of Herzegovinian Muslim notables in Mostar declared: "We Herzegovinians and Bosnians are nobody's property and we recognize the right of nobody to persecute us.
 So, insofar as our brothers in Zagreb do not wish to accede to our demands, we shall seek protection of our interests from other big powers from the ranks of our allies."
 Vladimir Zečević, one of Mihailović's main agents in Herzegovina, believed that Popovac's "main goal was to protect the Muslims, rather than to struggle for the Serb nation and Serb affairs."
 Popovac's close connections with the Muslim Chetnik leader Suljaga Salihagić, one of the authors of the Muslim Memorandum to Adolf Hitler in December 1942, appear to support this assertion.

 In October 1942, Popovac issued an appeal to Muslim Partisans, urging them to join the Chetniks and turn against the Ustaše.
 In a report to Mihailović dated 3 November, Popovac wrote:I have to emphasize to you the intimate cooperation between the Muslims and Orthodox in the Stolac district from where, through the joint struggle of the Muslims and Orthodox, the Croat inhabitants, who were largely Ustaša-inclined, have been expelled.
 In that way, from Gabela to Mostar the entire left bank of the Neretva has been cleansed, and the number of refugees has been estimated at 12,000 people.